Logiraptor/patrickoyarzun/site/content/blog/component-libraries.md

 : A document which defines a brand.
 This typically includes things like **colors**, **logos**, **fonts**, and *maybe* **form control styles**.
 They are useful when designing completely new assets and enforce a consistent look and feel.

 Component
-: a meaningful unit of an interface.
+: A meaningful unit of an interface.
 It could be a single HTML element - e.g. a header, a collection of elements - e.g. a form, or a complete page.
 Components can and should contain other components when it makes sense.

 Component Library
-: a library of components.
+: A library of components.
 Inside you will find **self-contained**, **reusable**, **named** **components**.
 This may or may not include a style guide as one part of the library.
 An important characteristic is that the component library must reference the same code as the production system.

 Living Style Guide
-: the same thing as a component library.
+: The same thing as a component library.

 Design System
-: a tool used by product teams to guide visual design work and enable a consistent user experience.
+: A tool used by product teams to guide visual design work and enable a consistent user experience.
 It typically takes the form of several artifacts including style guides, component libraries, mood boards, etc.

 Engineer
-: a person who turns user stories into code.
+: A person who turns user stories into code.

 Designer
-: a person who turns user research into visual designs.
+: A person who turns user research into visual designs.

 # Why build a component library?